 Sir Guy (pronouns: he/him) is a Dominant Leatherman who has lived in authority-based relationships and is Head of Household of the House of the Black Panther.
-He has been active in the lifestyle for close to two decades.
-He is an Emeritus Board Member of The Eulenspiegel Society (TES), Director of MAsT Metro New York, Founder of The Dark Lair: BDSM Support and Education for People of Color, and an Associate Member of the Dyke Uniform Corps and former Associate Member of ONYX NY/Northeast and current Associate Member of ONYX Southeast..
+He has been publicly active in the lifestyle for 15 years, though privately active for decades.
+He is an Emeritus Board Member of The Eulenspiegel Society (TES), former Director of MAsT Metro New York, Founder of The Dark Lair: BDSM Support and Education for People of Color, an Associate Member of the Dyke Uniform Corps and former Associate Member of ONYX NY/Northeast and current Associate Member of ONYX Southeast..
 He won the International Power Exchange 2013 title with his then partner.

-He has presented for over 40 organizations, delivered the keynote address at Beyond Leather 2014, Our Traditions Live speech at Master/slave Conference 2015, Sir Guy was winner of the 2014 Beyond Leather Community Achievement Award and the 2005 TES Dominant Men/submissive women's Literary Contest, served as head judge of the Western Canada Power Exchange Contest 2015 and nominated for the Pantheon of Leather Man of the Year award among others.
+He has presented for over 40 organizations, delivered the keynote address at Beyond Leather 2014, and the Our Traditions Live speech at Master/slave Conference 2015, Sir Guy was winner of the 2014 Beyond Leather Community Achievement Award and the 2005 TES Dominant Men/submissive women's Literary Contest, served as head judge of the Western Canada Power Exchange Contest 2015 and was nominated for the Pantheon of Leather Man of the Year award among others.
 He is the author of a uniform themed erotic collection featuring People of Color and contributing author to the anthology Our Lives, Our History: Consensual Master/slave Relationships from Ancient Times to the 21st Century.
 He is the recipient of the 2020 Masters and slaves Together (MAsT) International Presenter of the Year Award.
 He has also been a contributing author to Raven Kaldera's book, Mastering the Art of Mastery.
 Interviews with Sir Guy also appear in Dr. Gloria Brame’s, A Different Loving Too.
-He has also been a panelists regarding many lifestyle issues, particularly about race and racism within the lifestyle.
+He has also been a panelist regarding many lifestyle issues, particularly surrounding race and racism within the lifestyle.